productteams/kaldi-template-productteams/site/content/products.md

 pricing:
   heading: Weekly subscriptions
   description: >-
-    We make it easier to build great product.
-Choose one of our weekly subscription plans to receive expert services on-demand each week.
-Contact us about more details and payment info.
+    Choose one of our
+    weekly subscription plans to receive expert services on-demand each week.
+Guaranteed that your tasks will be done each week.
   plans:
     - description: Perfect for the product owner who wants 4 hours per week.
       items: